Fork-An-Idea/Intro---Fork-An-Idea/README.md

 # Let's Get Started / How to Use

-1) Become a Member by posting in the Discussion above or scanning QR code to access the page.
+1) Become a Member by posting in the [Discussion](https://github.com/Fork-An-Idea/What-is-Fork-An-Idea/discussions/2) or scanning QR code to access the page.
 2) To post a new Idea, you must click New from the [main page](https://github.com/Fork-An-Idea).
 All ideas are Public.